 You have now successfully reset your chunks from your Minecraft world, and will see them as good as new when you reopen your game!

-This concludes our guide on reloading and resetting your Minecraft world chunks.
-Let us know if these steps were able to solve your chunk-related issues!
+This concludes my guide on reloading and resetting your Minecraft world chunks.
+Let me know if these steps were able to solve your chunk-related issues!
 To further level up your Minecraft game, look at our guides on the Minecraft Infinity Enchantment and how to tame a parrot in Minecraft.